 - Above Good and Evil: Either that or Blue and Orange Morality.
 The WMG doesn't care about following other people's definitions of morality when he can keep cosmic balance just fine by doing things his way.
 Don't worry, he got standards.
 Ethically, he goes back and forth between Neutral and Chaotic.

 - Animal Motifs: Quite a lot of them, Depending on the Writer.
 The WMG is most commonly associated with wolves and foxes.
 People often compare him to his pet cat.
 Bears are sometimes brought up as the WMG's distant relatives.
 He also has affinity with toads, lizards and ravens, being able to imitate their sounds.
 His incredible memory and the way he blows his nose have had him called an elephant at times.
 Either way, he's a zoological nightmare for us poor scientists.

 - Asexuality: This creature doesn't seem interested in the lustful behavior lower organisms engage in.

 - Beware the Nice Ones: This mellow critter can be very aggressive if you manage to piss him off.
-Rumors say he got quite a list of berserk buttons, but they're a secret until one is pressed.
+Rumors say he got quite a list of berserk buttons, but they're a secret. (until they're pressed, at least)

 - Big Eater: self-explanatory.